sorgom/einkauf/README.md

-# todo - a simple shopping list / todo list site
+# a simple shopping list / todo list site

 ## run your own
 - Copy content of _site_ folder to your web space.